-- Automation Auto loading of the pipe from the extruder line to the tractor trolley by conveyor. - Process optimization Automation of CPVC pipe counting, weighing and strapping to avoid mistakes in manual process and also result.

-3. In case of imported technology (imported during the last three years reckoned from the beginning of the financial year):
+- Automation Auto loading of the pipe from the extruder line to the tractor trolley by conveyor. - Process optimization Automation of CPVC pipe counting, weighing and strapping to avoid mistakes in manual process and also result. - 3.
+In case of imported technology (imported during the last three years reckoned from the beginning of the financial year):

-., a.
+a.
 The details of technology imported b.
 The year of import C. Whether the technology has been fully absorbed No technology imported during last d.
 If not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and three years. e.
-The expenditure incurred on Research and Development (i) Capital The development work is carried out (ii) Recurring by the concerned departments on
+The expenditure incurred on Research and Development

-(i) Capital The development work is carried out (ii) Recurring by the concerned departments on (iii) Tata an ongoing basis.
-The expenses and the cost of assets are grouped under (iv) the respective heads.
+(i) Capital The development work is carried out (ii) Reculting by the concerned departments on (iii) an ongoing basis.
+The expenses and the cost of assets are grouped under (i∨) the respective heads.